 Unlike Ethereum or Bitcoin, which use Proof of Stake and Proof of Work consensus methods respectively, Ripple transactions rely on a consensus protocol across the network.
 The network consists of independent validating nodes that constantly compare transaction records.
-When a majority of nodes agrees upon the current state of the ledger the transactions are considered valid and consensus is achieved when the nodes apply the same set of transactions to the ledger.
+When a majority of nodes agree upon the current state of the ledger, the transactions are considered valid and consensus is achieved when the nodes apply the same set of transactions to the ledger.
 The XRP Ledger (XRPL), as it is called, works as a distributed economic system that stores the accounting information of the network participants but also provides exchange services across multiple currency pairs.
 The XRPL is an open source distributed ledger separate from Ripple.

 xCurrent is a solution designed to provide instant settlement and tracking of cross-border payments between RippleNet members, but it does not use the XRP Ledger or XRP by default.
 Instead it is built around the Interledger Protocol, which connects different ledgers or payment networks.
-There are four components to xCurrent: messenger, validator, ILP Ledger and the FX ticker.
+There are four components to xCurrent: messenger, validator, ILP Ledger, and the FX ticker.
 The messenger is currently the most used portion of the product, as it allows financial institutions connected by RippleNet to exchange information regarding risk and compliance, fees, rates, payment details, and expected time of funds delivery.
 However, none of this exchange requires XRP.

-xVia is an Application Processing Interface that allows banks and other financial service providers to interact within a single framework without having to rely on multiple payment network integrations.
+xVia is an Application Processing Interface that allows banks and other monetary service providers to interact within a single framework without having to rely on multiple payment network integrations.
 It also allows them to create payments through other banking partners connected to RippleNet and enables them to attach invoices or other information to their transactions.

-By using XRP as a bridge currency between other currencies and assets it creates instant liquidity.
+By using XRP as a bridge currency between other currencies and assets, it creates instant liquidity.
 If it were to be adopted seriously by banks, they would hold reserves of XRP rather than multiple traditional currencies and be able to complete foreign exchange transactions without the need for multiple accounting measures.
 The network would work almost instantaneously with nearly zero cost for the transaction, making it attractive to those trying to send money to family or friends in other countries.

-In addition, companies currently using RippleNet rarely actually use XRP to perform transactions, instead they use the network to communicate with each other and can transfer dollars, euros, or other currencies without using XRP.
+In addition, companies currently using RippleNet rarely actually use XRP to perform transactions, instead they use the network to communicate with each other and can transfer dollars, Euros, or other currencies without using XRP.
 In order for the XRP token to truly become valuable, these banks and financial institutions would need to start using it as their funding source for cross-border payments, rather than simply being able to use the communication functions of the network to make their transactions easier.
-The network itself is currently more valuable than the token in terms of making cross-border payments, which is concerning long-term.
+The network itself is currently more valuable than the token in terms of making cross-border payments, which is concerning in the long-term.